 Or, if you’d prefer, here’s an amazing little all-natural scrub – Himalayan Salt Body Scrub

 5. Get A Fish Pedicure

 Now, some states in the USA have actually banned these pedicures for sanitary concerns.
-Plus PETA has had problems with them too.
+Plus, PETA has had problems with them too.
 However, you may have heard of the fad where people get small fish to eat the dead skin off their feet.
-It sounds weird and pretty disgusting, but in fact, it can be an excellent way to treat your toes and get rid of dead skin without having to use an emery board.
+It sounds weird and pretty disgusting, but it can be an excellent way to treat your toes and get rid of dead skin without having to use an emery board.

 Some choose to relax in their seat and dip their toes in the warm water while small fish work their way around and clean their feet.
 Of course, this isn’t for everyone, and personally, I can’t recommend it due to all the concerns.
 But I know people who’ve tried it and say it’s amazing, so there you go.